Action for World Solidarity

-Action for World Solidarity (orig.
-"Aktionsgemeinschaft Solidarische Welt e.V." or in short "ASW") is a non-profit and non-governmental association based in Berlin.
+Action for World Solidarity (Aktionsgemeinschaft Solidarische Welt e.V. or in short ASW) is a non-profit and non-governmental association based in Berlin.
 The organization supports projects in Asia, Africa and Latin America.

 Founded in 1957, Action for World Solidarity is one of the oldest organizations in Germany active in development policy.

 Since its beginnings and unlike many other organizations, the association does not send development workers to other countries.
 It has been a trendsetter in terms of supporting projects that are set up by local people and are implemented on their sole responsibility.
 The objective of Action for World Solidarity's support is to strengthen disadvantaged people or groups with financial and ideal support, in order to create a self-contained social transformation.

 Priority issues are respect for human rights, women's empowerment and protection of the environment in the countries of the south.